 For more information about using the external policy API, see Using the external policy server API with Pexip Infinity.

-Local policy allows you to manipulate service configuration and media location data (that has been provided either via the external policy API, or has been retrieved from Pexip Infinity's own database) by running a jinja2 script against that data.
+Local policy allows you to manipulate service configuration, some participant properties, and media location data (that has been provided either via the external policy API, or has been retrieved from Pexip Infinity's own database, or was provided by the endpoint in the call request) by running a jinja2 script against that data.